gbadrain/deep-learning-challenge/Deep_Learning_Challenge/README.md

 ### Strengths of Current Approach

-1. **Thorough Data Preprocessing**: We've correctly identified and removed non-predictive identifiers like `EIN` and handled high-cardinality features appropriately by binning rare values.
+1. **Thorough Data Preprocessing**: I've correctly identified and removed non-predictive identifiers like `EIN` and handled high-cardinality features appropriately by binning rare values.
+High-cardinality field `NAME` was binned to reduce noise.

-2. **Balanced Architecture**: The neural network employs a gradually decreasing neuron count (10→8→6→1), which is generally good practice to avoid bottlenecks.
+2. **Balanced Architecture**: The neural network employs a gradually decreasing neuron count (10→8→6→1), which is generally a good practice to avoid bottlenecks.

 3. **Mixed Activation Functions**: Using ReLU in the first layer and Sigmoid in subsequent layers leverages the advantages of both functions.